ExGra-Med: Extended Context Graph Alignment for Medical Vision-Language Models: Qualification Test on the GPT-generated Extended Captions

 \section{Qualification Test on the GPT-generated Extended Captions}

-We utilize GPT-4 as the backbone for paraphrasing image captions, motivated by its demonstrated improvements over GPT-3.5, particularly in healthcare-related language understanding and generation tasks \cite{jin2024performance}.
-To ensure the reliability of the generated captions, we conducted a manual inspection of 100 randomly selected examples.
-These checks confirmed a high degree of semantic consistency between the extended captions generated by GPT-4 and the original human-written ones.
-To further validate the medical accuracy of the extended content, we collaborated with five licensed general practitioners currently employed at top-tier public hospitals in Vietnam.
-For confidentiality, we will disclose their institutional affiliations following the review process.
+We adopt the GPT-4 as a tool for paraphrasing image captioning due to its improved performance compared with GPT-3.5, especially in healthcare \cite{jin2024performance}.
+During our implementations, we also randomly checked for a hundred samples and found consistency between extended context and original ones.
+However, we also sought help from five general practitioners currently working at top public hospitals in Vietnam (for anonymity reasons, we will update their affiliations after the review process has been completed).

-In our evaluation setup, we randomly selected 1,000 samples from Stage 2 of the pre-training phase, spanning five distinct imaging modalities: chest X-ray, CT scan, MRI, histopathology, and miscellaneous clinical imaging.
-Each physician was assigned a specific modality aligned with their domain expertise and provided with 200 image–caption pairs along with their extended captions.
-We developed a custom annotation interface to facilitate expert review.
-For each sample, two key questions were posed: (i) Does the extended caption adequately encompass the content of the original caption? (ii) Are the new or additional medical concepts introduced in the extended caption medically accurate?
+In particular, we randomly chose $1000$ samples in Stage 2 of pre-training, covering five data modalities: chest X-ray, CT scan, MRI, histology, and others.
+Each doctor is assigned a specific data modality given their expertise, including 200 image-text pairs and corresponding captions.
+We then build an annotation tool for them to verify data where each sample is asked with two questions (i) whether the extended caption covers the original caption; and (ii) whether new concepts appearing in extended captions are correct.
+For (i) and (ii), doctors can rate with five levels (from 1 to 5), each indicating an increasing level of correctness (Figures \ref{fig:rating_ui_1}-\ref{fig:rating_ui_2}).

-For both questions, experts rated the responses on a five-point Likert scale (1 to 5), where higher scores indicate greater accuracy or coverage (see Figures~\ref{fig:rating_ui_1}–\ref{fig:rating_ui_2} for the annotation interface).

 We provide statistical correctness evaluated by general doctors for these domains in Figures \ref{fig:xray},\ref{fig:ct_scan},\ref{fig:mri}, \ref{fig:gross}, and \ref{fig:histology}.
 It can be seen that most rating scores fall between 3 and 5, with only a small number of samples rated 1 or 2, validating the overall consistency of GPT-4 outputs.
 While concerns may arise regarding the impact of low-scoring extended captions (rated 1 or 2) on the LLM, it’s important to note that these extended captions are utilized solely for contrastive learning during pre-training to align the model’s latent space representations.
 They are not used in auto-regressive training, which involves predicting target ground-truth tokens.
 Additionally, the model is fine-tuned with the given training samples from downstream tasks after pre-training (no extended captions are used).
 Thus, we argue that the presence of a small number of noisy extended captions should not significantly affect the performance of the LLM.